mhkeller/indian-ocean/README.md

 ## Reading data

-Reads a variety of data file formats in as json.
+These functions read in a data file as json (a list of objects).

 ### .readData(filepath, [delimiter], callback)